DaanS8/ScalableRecognitionImproved/README.md

 [Locally Optimised Product Quantisation](https://ieeexplore.ieee.org/document/6909695) further improves OPQ.
 OPQ uses the (wrong) assumption that the data is normally distributed.
 In the real world, f.e.
 SIFT vectors, are multimodal.

-LOPQ uses a coarse quantizer, it runs k-means with a low K.
+LOPQ uses a coarse quantizer, it runs k-means with a low K. If the K is sufficiently low, this is computationally doable.
-In every found cluster group, run OPQ using only vectors of that group.
+Then, in every found cluster group OPQ is performed using only vectors of that group.

-If the initial k is sufficiently low, this is computationally doable.

 Because of the lower amount of vectors in every group, calculating the rotation matrix is computationally doable as well.
 So it uses k-means to group multimodal data and uses the performance benefits of OPQ to achieve great accuracy and performance.